GuLinux/AsyncWiFiMulti/README.md

 ## Installation

+### PlatformIO

-If using PlatformIO, simply add
+If using PlatformIO, simply use the library manager, or add

 ```
 gulinux/AsyncWiFiMulti@^0.1.0
 ```